Examples and definitions

 Bullying

 Bullying is an expression of intolerance and a display of contempt for other people.
-Bullying is behaviour that can undermine another person’s self-respect and sense of worth.
+Bullying is very destructive behaviour that can seriously undermine another person's self-respect and self-esteem.
+Bullying is abusive social interaction that is typically repetitive: the same the same person(s) or groups of people are deliberately targeted and subjected to repeated abuse and/or humiliation.

 Examples of bullying: